earqq/earqq/README.md

 # 💫 About Me:
-📲 I'm currently working on Abbey S.A.C company for the Alin project and personal projects<br>💡 I'm looking for colaborate on laravel and golang projects<br>🙌 I'm looking for help with great projects in golang <br>🚀 I'm currently learning about TDD and Design patterns<br>🤓 Ask me about PHP and Laravel<br>🤝 I'm looking for work in a great company with great culture.
+📲 I'm currently working on Abbey S.A.C company for the Nyc Dating project and personal projects<br>💡 I'm looking for colaborate in microservices projects with nestjs <br>🚀 I'm currently learning about microservices<br>🤓 Ask me about NestJs and Laravel<br>🤝 I'm looking for work in a great company with great culture.

 ## 🌐 Socials: